conner-huf/conner-huf/README.md

     </p>
 </div>
 <p align="left">
-    😄 - I'm a software engineer, based in Los Angeles, CA. I just finished my Computer Science degree, and I've been working on all sorts of different projects for about a year and a half now.
-I'm currently looking for work, but in the meantime I'm working on projects I've had ideas for, working on certifications for technologies I'm interested in, and pretty much just making as many cool things as I can.
+    😄 - Hi there!
+I'm Conner, I'm a software engineer, based in Los Angeles, CA. I've been working freelance for the past year, and I'm currently looking for full-time or contract roles.
+In the meantime, I'm mostly focused on just making as many cool things as I can!
 </p>

 <p>